pavan2540/Dynamic-fb-Angular-Admin-User/README.md

 # 📄 Dynamic Form Builder – Angular (Admin & User Roles)

-This project is a **dynamic form builder and renderer** built using Angular.
+This project is a **dynamic form builder and renderer** built using Angular 14.
 It allows **admins to mange form templates** and **users to fill and submit them**.
 The system supports role-based access, form preview, dynamic controls, and local persistence.
 ---

 ## 🚀 Features